Moving to the Banbury area..... What is it like?

 CROPREDY

-CROPREDY is a well served village famous for the battle of Cropredy Bridge, the canal which runs through it and the annual Fairport Convention.
-Amenities include a parish church, Methodist chapel, two public houses, doctors surgery, shop, tea room, primary school and bus service.
+Cropredy is a well served village famous for the battle of Cropredy Bridge, the canal which runs through it and the annual Fairport Convention Festival Weekend.
+Amenities include a parish church, Methodist chapel, two public houses, doctors surgery, The Mulberry café, sports field for football, tennis and cricket clubs, children's play area, primary school and bus service.

 CROUGHTON